Hasselqvist/hasselqvist.github.io/_pages/about.md

 I am a phd candidate at the [ifo Institute](https://www.ifo.de/en) and the [University of Munich](https://www.en.econ.uni-muenchen.de/index.html), and affiliated with [SOFI](https://www.su.se/swedish-institute-for-social-research/) at Stockholm University.
 My supervisor is Prof. [Helmut Rainer](https://sites.google.com/ifo.de/hrainer/home).
 I received my master's and bachelor's degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).
 In the spring of 2024 I visited the economics department at University of California, San Diego (UCSD).

-My areas of interest are Family and Education Economics.
-My work focuses on how parental investments, family structure and background impact children's educational performance and development.
-I am especially interested in the integration of migrant children and families.
+My areas of interest are Labor Economics, Economics of Education, and Family Economics.
+My current work focuses on school policy, parental investment, the integration of migrant children and families, as well as family structure and child custody.

 **I will be on the 2024/2025 academic job market.**